EasyMile/pytest-loki/README.md

 1. `--loki-url`

-   URL to the loki instance to send log lines to.
-Authentication is not supported.
+   URL to the Loki instance to send log lines to.
+Authentication is supported via `--loki-basic-auth`.

 2. `--loki-metrics-prefix`